 Students at Georgia Southwestern State University are expected to conform to high standards of intellectual and academic integrity.
 The University assumes as a basic and minimum standard of conduct that students be honest and that they submit for credit only the product of their own efforts.
 Scholastic ideals and the need for fairness require that all dishonest work be rejected as a basis for academic credit.
 They also require that students refrain from all forms of dishonorable conduct in the course of their academic careers.

 Dishonest work will be treated as a serious offense by the faculty and administration of Georgia Southwestern.
 Multiple infractions may be cause for permanent expulsion from the University.
 An instructor who receives dishonest work from a student has several options.
 At a minimum, the work should be rejected as a basis for academic credit.
 At the discretion of the instructor, the student may be given a score of zero on the assignment in question, may be required to rewrite the assignment, may be given a grade of F in the course, may not be recommended for admission to Teacher Education or the Nursing programs, or may be penalized in some intermediate way.
+If a violation occurs before the last day to withdraw without penalty for the term, students in a course where the instructor's policy calls for a grade of F as the final grade will receive a grade of F for the class regardless of whether they attempt to withdraw.
 A student found guilty of submitting dishonest work will have this information and the instructor's course of action placed on file in the Office of Academic Affairs so that if future instructors receive dishonest work from that same student, the student may be penalized by the institution, resulting in possible expulsion.
 Academic integrity violations may be placed on the student's academic transcript.
 In the event that a student is suspended from the University for violations of academic integrity, courses taken at other institutions while a student is on Academic Suspension from Georgia Southwestern will not be accepted in transfer.

 Given the serious nature of infractions of this policy, students have a right to know what constitutes academic dishonesty and have a right to a fair and consistent procedure before severe penalties are imposed.
 The examples given below are intended to clarify the standards by which academic integrity is judged.
 They are meant to be illustrative and are not exhaustive.
 There may be cases which fall outside of these examples and which are deemed unacceptable by the academic community.